 For certain data elements such as, but not limited to, total charges (TOTCHG), more than one percent of NRD records have missing values.
 Users are advised to review frequencies for all data elements planned for use in their analysis and to consider analytic methods for dealing with missing data.
 The HCUP Methods Series Report #2015-01 (PDF file, 871 KB) provides guidance on alternative approaches to handling missing data.

 As a result of the introduction of ICD-10-CM/PCS1 on October 1, 2015 (quarter 4 of 2015 and the start of fiscal year 2016), the United States transitioned from using ICD-9-CM to ICD-10-CM/PCS code sets for reporting clinical diagnoses and inpatient procedures.
-Beginning with the quarter 4 of 2015, the names of diagnosis- and procedure-related data elements in the NRD start with the prefix "I10_" to identify the coding scheme.
+Beginning with the quarter 4 of 2015 (2015 Q4), the names of diagnosis- and procedure-related data elements in the NRD Core File start with the prefix "I10_" to identify the coding scheme.
 The coding change in 2015 also is signaled by a change in the NRD file structure:

 The 2015 NRD included nine months of data with ICD-9-CM coding and three months of data with ICD-10-CM/PCS coding because of the mid-year change in diagnosis and procedure coding.
 The 2015 NRD files had a very different structure than other years and were split into two parts based on the diagnosis and procedure coding system.

 Beginning with data year 2016, the NRD is an annual, calendar year file with diagnosis and procedure codes reported using only the ICD-10-CM/PCS coding system.
-Therefore, the file structure is similar to the file structure of the NRD in data years prior to 2015.
+Therefore, the file structure is similar to the file structure of the NRD in data years 2014 and prior years.

-Data elements derived from AHRQ software tools which are based on ICD-10-CM/PCS diagnosis and/or procedure codes are not available on the NRD starting in quarter 4 of 2015.
-For users interested in applying the AHRQ software tools to the ICD-10-CM/PCS-coded data, the AHRQ software tools are available for download on the HCUP Tools & Software section of the HCUP User Support (HCUP-US) website.
+Beginning 2015 Q4, data elements derived from the AHRQ software tools based on ICD-10-CM/PCS diagnosis and/or procedure codes are not available on the NRD except for the Clinical Classifications Software Refined (CCSR) for ICD-10-CM diagnoses, which is available beginning in data year 2018.
+Users interested in applying additional AHRQ software tools to the NRD that include ICD-10-CM/PCS-coded data may do so by downloading the respective tool(s) from the HCUP Tools & Software section of the HCUP User Support (HCUP-US) website.
 The Tools Loading tutorial is available to users interested in applying the AHRQ software tools at www.hcup-us.ahrq.gov/tech_assist/tutorials.jsp.

 1 ICD-9-CM: International Classification of Diseases, Ninth Revision, Clinical Modification;